chikumbisandra7-tech/NETWORKWALKS-SANDRA-B083-WK1-MP1-CYBERSECURITY-LAB-SETUP/README.md

 _____
-  🔐 Cybersecurity Lab Environment Setup
+  🔐 Cybersecurity Lab Environment Setup.

 Building an isolated virtual lab for penetration testing and ethical hacking practice

 ____
   📌 Project OverView

 This project focuses on setting up a virtual cybersecurity and penetration-testing laboratory using VirtualBox and Kali Linux.

 The purpose of the lab is to create a controlled environment where cybersecurity tools, network scanning, reconnaissance, vulnerability assessment, and other security-testing activities can be performed safely and repeatedly.